An Overview of Lesson 8

 What is due for Lesson 8?

 This lesson will take us one week to complete.
 Please refer to the Calendar in Canvas for specific time frames and due dates.
-Specific directions for the assignment below can be found within this lesson.
+Specific directions for the assignment below can be found in this lesson.

 - a spreadsheet showing your sources of data